huggingface/blog/phi2-intel-meteor-lake.md

 <iframe width="100%" style="aspect-ratio: 16 / 9;"src="https://www.youtube.com/embed/igWrp8gnJZg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 As you can see in both examples, the generated answer is very high quality.
-The quantization process hasn't degraded the Phi-2 model's initial high quality, and the generation speed is adequate.
+The quantization process hasn't degraded the high quality of Phi-2, and the generation speed is adequate.
 I would be happy to work locally with this model daily.

 ## Conclusion